ahead-projects/Katacoda/terraform-aws/step1.md

 `cat main.tf`{{execute}}

 You don't have to edit the code.
-It defines two resources: vpc and ec2 instance
+It defines several resources: vpc, ec2 instance, elastic ip, keypair, etc.

 ## Init